JSON to Haskell Class

 Tool Introduction

 The "JSON to Haskell Class" tool aims to help Haskell developers quickly and conveniently convert JSON strings into corresponding Haskell data type (data/newtype) definitions.
-When you need to process JSON data from APIs or other external sources, this tool can automatically generate Haskell-compliant code, greatly simplifying the effort of manually writing data models and improving development efficiency.
-The input is a "JSON string", and the output is "converted Haskell data type" code.
+When you need to process JSON data from APIs or other external sources, this tool can automatically generate code that conforms to Haskell syntax, greatly simplifying the effort of manually writing data models and improving development efficiency.
+The input is a "JSON string", and the output is the "converted Haskell data type" code.

 How to Use